コンテンツにスキップ

 Mari:

 "I've been listening to it live since I was about 12 or 13 years old in Spain.
-It's a song that's been really fun since then, and it made me think, as a child, that I want to play it someday!
-It's a song that I have a lot of attachment to.
+It's a song that I have a lot of feelings for, and it's a song that I've always enjoyed, and made me think as a child that I want to play it someday!

 Actually, I was suddenly chosen to perform in place of Chinese-American pianist Claire Huangci, who was unable to attend due to the effects of COVID-19.
-The piece that was originally scheduled to be performed was "Piano Concerto No. 1" by the same Franz Liszt, but when I heard the theme after hearing about the performance, I thought "Hungarian Fantasy" was the perfect fit.
+The piece that was originally scheduled to be performed was also Franz Liszt's "Piano Concerto No. 1," but when I was asked to perform and heard the theme, I thought "Hungarian Fantasy" would be perfect.

-This piece is not performed as often in Japan as it is in Europe, but it is a very interesting and fun piece.
-I also enjoy playing it.
-Liszt is often thought of as a technical composer in Japan, but in fact, his work is characterized by dance-like rhythms that are typical of Hungarians, and should be featured more.
+This piece is not performed as often in Japan as it is in Europe, but it is a very interesting and enjoyable piece.
+I personally enjoy playing it.
+Liszt is often thought of as a technical composer in Japan, but in fact, his work is characterized by dance-like rhythms that are typical of Hungarian music, and should be featured more.

-Hungarian rhythms are like the drums at Japanese festivals or the Spanish paso doble.
-Isn't there an indigenous rhythm that makes your heart leap and get excited just by listening to it?
+"When I think of rhythms that are characteristically Hungarian, I would compare them to the Japanese festival drums or the Spanish paso doble.
+You know those indigenous rhythms that make your heart leap and get excited just by listening to them?"

-"Also, Liszt is one of the composers who has traveled a lot.
-He was born in Hungary, traveled a lot, saw many countries, experienced the smells of the towns and people, and experienced the tempo.
-Those experiences become part of the person's blood and become musical notes.
-I think it is because the music was created in this way that it is so seductive.
-I want everyone to know about these fascinating songs that make you think, 'I want to go to Hungary!'"
+"Also, Liszt is one of the most well-traveled composers.
+He was born in Hungary, traveled extensively, saw many countries, and experienced the smells of the towns and people, as well as the tempo.
+Those experiences become part of a person's blood and are then turned into musical notes.
+I think it's because his music was created in this way that it is so captivating.
+I want everyone to get to know these fascinating pieces that make you think, 'I want to go to Hungary,' when you listen to them!"

-Mari performs Hungarian Fantasy with the Kanazawa Ensemble in Ishikawa Prefecture in 2016.
+Mari performs Hungarian Fantasy with Ensemble Kanazawa in Ishikawa Prefecture in 2016.

 One last thing.
 This song uses a piano technique called glissando.
-It's a technique that isn't often used in concertos, but it's a beautiful and interesting way of playing using the backs of your fingers to play in a flowing, 'shararara' manner.
-You'll be excited to see where it will come out, so please try and find it.
-The concert is at a time that makes it easy to appreciate, so bring your children, friends, and family!
-I hope many people will come to be exposed to lots of sound and get some energy!
+It's not often used in concertos, but it's a beautiful and interesting way of playing, using the backs of your fingers to play in a flowing, shalala-like manner.
+You'll be excited to see where it will appear.
+Be sure to try and find it.
+The concert is at a convenient time, so bring your children, friends, and family!
+I hope many people will come and be immersed in the sound and get energized!

-Mari says in her opinion that she is incredibly cheerful and charming, yet dignified!
+Mari says in her opinion that she is incredibly cheerful and charming, yet also dignified.

-Before the concert, there will be a pre-talk from Mari, in which she will talk in detail about the appeal of the songs.
+Before the concert, Mari will give a pre-talk in which she will talk in detail about the appeal of the songs.

-Mari's sunny smile and performance will put you in a positive mood, and it's sure to be an invigorating summer day.
+Mari's sunny smile and performance will put you in a positive mood, and it's sure to be an open-minded summer day.

 Mari Kumamoto appears at the Kanagawa Philharmonic Orchestra Regular Concert

 Prefectural Famous Songs Series No. 11: Dance!
-Dances of Eastern Europe and the East
+Dances from Eastern Europe and Beyond

 [Date] Saturday, July 17, 2021